jlafond/Investure.Emissions/README.md

 				- Consider countries Brazil and Indonesia, which have potentially negligeble population size differences but an over 4x land mass difference.
 				  - A graph or chart displaying the emissions per square mile can add an interesting wrinkle to the data

+  - Incorporate more countries
+    - Adding more countries can expand and cascade into several other features, including but not limited to:
+      - Grouping of countries in analysis.
+        - Potentially can group by regions (Asia Pacific, Europe, North/South America) to display for all/some countries selected region
+        - Can give emissions by region as opposed to country.
+Values would be given in aggregated sum by all countries for each region
+    - *RISK* as country sets expand, will need to monitor how this impacts overall performance.
+Given current architecture pulls for all countries on dashboard page load and stores in redux.
+If expanded to global, will need to check the total size of the full data set and time to load globally.

 	- Better styling and responsiveness for mobile
 	  - currently optimized for desktop and tablet
 	  - functionality works on mobile screensizes but some styling work can be done